What Are Your Credentials?

-What Cities Do You Work In?
+What Cities Do You Service?

-- The State of California
+- All Counties within the State of California

-Do You Plan to Accept Additional Insurance Plans?
+Do You Accept Insurance Plans?

-Is Teletherapy Secure and Confidential?
+Is Virtual Therapy Secure and Confidential?

 Yes.
 It is the Clinician’s responsibility to ensure that all teletherapy applications meet state, federal, legal, ethical, and professional guidelines for use.
 Guidelines currently support that all communication, hardware and software used be encrypted, have firewall protection, use passwords and secure storage and backup, and have antivirus software.
 The Clinician only uses systems consistent with HIPAA and these security measures.

 Can I Call or Text You Between Sessions?

 Yes.
 Phone calls, text messages, and voicemails are all enabled through a secure HIPAA compliant provider.
 However, the video-conferencing feature will be largely where the therapy is carried out.
 Phone calls and text messaging may be used as a way to pass on brief information, but generally not to conduct full therapy sessions or as a crisis response.
 Please disclose limited Protected Health Information (PHI) when texting (e.g. use your first name, last initial only to identify yourself)